 - What lies behind you and what lies in front of you pales in comparison to what lies inside of you. —Ralph Waldo Emerson (This is the one I have in the front of my tarot journal).

 This is up to you.
 Fewer people use printers these days.
 You could choose your preferred study deck, scan or photocopy it and glue the images in.
 You might decide that you don’t need them.

 If you notice small details in the card, you could always add little thumbnail sketches of them.

 If you don’t like writing out reams of text, then don’t do it.
 The format of bullet journaling would work perfectly for tarot.
 Lists of words are sometimes more effective and useful than tons of prose, however insightful it is.

 Here are a few things you can write about in your journal:

 - Get out your go-to tarot book.
-Go through the writer’s interpretation for the card and list their keywords and phrases.
+Go through the writer’s interpretation of the card and list their keywords and phrases.

 - Put two cards side by side and make them have a conversation.
 Write out your intuitive version of their chat.

 - Choose a card at random and describe any memories that it brings to mind.
-Again, detailed is better.
+Again, the more detail, the better.

 - Record your readings: keep your journal near you and list out the cards, plus anything else which seems important about the reading and your, or your client’s, responses.